 Now after Maduro has won his next election and the country is in utter disarray, Juan Guaidó, the leader of the defunct National Assembly, has declared himself as the legitimate president of Venezuela.
 The United States immediately backed him and soon many neighboring countries also lent their support.
 Since then he has been putting up a fight against Maduro both politically and in the streets.
 However, he has been struggling.
 Just a couple of days ago, Guaidó faced a major failure with his plan “Operation Liberty” in which he called for a nationwide uprising against Maduro.
 It was brutally squashed with many atrocious acts by Maduro’s regime including driving armored vehicles into the crowds.

 US Secretary of State Mike Pompeo has said that the US has a full range of options to help Guaidó in this fight including bringing in US military force.
-I think that they absolutely should do everything necessary, Maduro is a violent and manipulative tyrant.
+While I don’t believe military involvement is necessary, I think that they absolutely should do everything that they can, Maduro is a violent and manipulative tyrant.
 He has rewritten the Venezuelan government to serve himself and no one else.
 He is a brutal ruler showing time and time again that he will shut down and shut up any opposition to his rule through violent methods.
 The Venezuelan people need help desperately and Maduro is just bringing the crumbling country down more and more every day.
-He needs to go and we need to help.
+He needs to go and we need to help somehow.